duniter/duniter/doc/HTTP_API.md

 Where A,B,C,D,E are already hashed data.

-With such a tree structure, NodeCoin consider the tree has exactly 6 nodes: `[ROOT,H,E,F,G,E]`.
+With such a tree structure, uCoin consider the tree has exactly 6 nodes: `[ROOT,H,E,F,G,E]`.
 Nodes are just an array, and for a Lambda Server LS1, it is easy to ask for the values of another server LS2 for level 1 (`H` and `E`, the second level): it requires nodes interval `[1;2]`.

-Hence it is quite easy for anyone who wants to check if a `Z` member joined the NodeCoin community as it would alter the `E` branch of the tree:
+Hence it is quite easy for anyone who wants to check if a `Z` member joined the uCoin community as it would alter the `E` branch of the tree:

                         ROOT'=H(H+E')
                         /            \